 The group of partners continues to collaborate on this project with a goal to lessen the challenges that can make a project like this seem impossible.

-The factsheet below includes some of the technical aspects of the project along with contacts and representatives from partners who can provide additional information for interested levee districts, landowners and communities.
+The playbook and factsheet below include some of the technical aspects of the project along with contacts and representatives from partners who can provide additional information for interested levee districts, landowners and communities.

 Make a Difference in Missouri

 Since 1956, we have worked to conserve the lands and waters that make Missouri unique and beautiful.
-Your support has helped us protect over 150,000 acres and we’ve still got a lot of work to do.
+Your support has helped us protect more than 150,000 acres, and we’ve still got a lot of work to do.
 Your donation will make a difference.
 We can't save nature without you.